We have restored Pine Point Park to protect its natural beauty.

 Funding

-This project was funded 100 per cent by the Province of British Columbia’s Resort Municipality Initiative (RMI) and did not rely on local property taxes.
+This project was fully funded by the Province of British Columbia’s Resort Municipality Initiative (RMI).
+It did not use funding from local property taxes.